 Q: What are the requirements for an archaeological research permit on state lands?

-A: To obtain an archaeological research permit, you or someone in your organization must have professional archaeological expertise that meets the "Qualifications for Recognition as a Professional Archaeologist" of the Register of Professional Archaeologists.
+A: To obtain an archaeological research permit, you or someone in your organization must have professional archaeological expertise that meets the Secretary of the Interior qualifications.
 For more information and to download an application, consult the 1A-32 Permit web page.

 Q: What is the difference between fossils and artifacts?